noahehall/theBookOfNoah/web_technoligies/the_internet/web_architecture.md

   - Connection: Keep Alive
     + informs the server to keep the connection open after it returns the response
     + this allows you to send multiple requests to the same server, without having to go through the TCP 3 way handshake each time
+  - Cookie: all cookies previously sent in server responses and stored in browser